 Should I try eating different food to overcome premature ejaculation?

-The truth is that if you pay a visit to your local sex therapist or urologist, they probably will not offer a food-based line of treatment.
+The truth is that if you pay a visit to your local sex therapist they probably will not offer a food-based line of treatment.
 In most of the cases we listed above, there just isn’t enough evidence, and there aren’t any food-based treatment protocols for PE we are aware of.

 There are a lot of open questions.
 Most of the studies we cited talked about certain deficiencies that were spotted in men with PE on average.